rajfal/rajfal.github.io/_posts/2018-02-06-Data-analysis-of-graph-data-part-1.md

 └────────┴─────────────────────────┴──────────┘
 ```

-The above query looks at each `Hort_Client` and figures out the frequency of each `Soil_Issue` at that site.
+The above query looks at every `Hort_Client` in the graph and calculates the frequency of a `Soil_Issue` occuring at that site.
 I ran different Cypher queries to obtain the above result and noticed an intriguing relationship between node-relationship path definition and the speed at which the results were brought back.

 __Case I - baseline__